 - Prior to 0.26, Vine Stalkers had rotting immunity.

-- Prior to 0.16, Vine Stalkers started with Regeneration 1 and would eventually reach Regeneration 3 as they gained experience.
-However, the effects of each level of Regeneration were doubled in 0.16; hence 0.15 Vine Stalkers had lower maximum benefits.
+- Prior to 0.16, Vine Stalkers started with Regeneration 1 and would eventually reach Regeneration 3 as they gained experience, but each level of Regeneration gave +0.2 HP/turn.

 - Vine Stalkers were added in 0.14.

 |Simple||Hill Orc • Minotaur • Merfolk • Gargoyle • Armataur • Draconian • Troll • Ghoul • Gnoll|

 |Intermediate||Human • Kobold • Demonspawn • Djinni • Spriggan • Tengu • Deep Elf • Ogre • Barachi|